Software QA and Testing Frequently-Asked-Questions, Part 1

 What is 'Software Quality Assurance'?

-Software QA involves the entire software development PROCESS - monitoring and improving the process, making sure that any agreed-upon standards and procedures are followed, and ensuring that problems are found and dealt with.
+Software QA involves the entire software development PROCESS - monitoring and improving the process, making sure that any agreed-upon processes, standards and procedures are followed, and ensuring that problems are found and dealt with.
 It is oriented to 'prevention'.
 (See the Bookstore section's 'Software QA' category for a list of useful books on Software Quality Assurance.)

 What is 'Software Testing'?